In search of the truth about Diana Nyad

 Lucy got back yesterday afternoon.
 Left Le Touquet at 13 something & arrived in Fontainebleau 18:20.
 She is brown as chocolate & can swim like a fish.
 Yesterday morning she went for her last swim & swam from one end of the piscine to the other, 60 meters in 106 strokes.
 (27 Aug 1935)

 *La Touquet is a seaside town about 50 kilometers south of Calais.

 Curiously, while Nyad fabricates stories about her relatives, brags about their unlikely connection to historic A-listers, and drops other famous names every chance she gets, she never once mentions the only renowned artist with whom Atherton and Ingeborg had a well-documented personal relationship: Henry Ossawa Tanner.

 According to the Smithsonian, Tanner is "the most distinguished African-American artist of the nineteenth century."
 Atherton and Ingeborg's patronage enabled him to work without worrying about money (most of the time).
 What's more, the relationship between Tanner and the Curtises transcended that of artist–patron.
 Their closeness suffuses their correspondence.
-Here's one of my favorite passages, from the end of a letter to Tanner and his son, Jesse, dated June 2, 1930.
+Here's one of my favorite passages.
+It comes from the end of a June 2, 1930, letter to Tanner and his son, Jesse.
 Lucy would have been five:

 When we got back I told Lucy we had been to see her friend Mr. Tanner & she said "I like my friend Mr. Tanner."